 Email app load testing

-Every Mailtrap Testing inbox has a unique email address that can be customized (the "email per inbox" feature).
+Every Mailtrap Testing sandbox has a unique email address that can be customized (the "email per sandbox" feature).
 It consists of two parts:

 - A customizable alias, which you can edit manually.
 You can use any combination of numbers and Latin symbols.
-For example, your company name or the name of the current inbox with an identifying number.
-Mailtrap inboxes support dynamic aliased addresses.
-For example, mailtrap-load-test-12ab34+1@inbox.mailtrap.io and mailtrap-load-test-12ab34+2@inbox.mailtrap.io will both be accepted and delivered to the same inbox.
+For example, your company name or the name of the current sandbox with an identifying number.
+Mailtrap sandboxes support dynamic aliased addresses.
+For example, mailtrap-load-test-12ab34+1@inbox.mailtrap.io and mailtrap-load-test-12ab34+2@inbox.mailtrap.io will both be accepted and delivered to the same sandbox.

-Also, note that Mailtrap verifies inbox aliases so that if you try to send a message to a custom inbox address that doesn’t exist, you will get the "554 5.5.1 Error: no inbox for this email" message.
+Also, note that Mailtrap verifies sandbox aliases so that if you try to send a message to a custom sandbox address that doesn’t exist, you will get the "554 5.5.1 Error: no sandbox for this email" message.

 Load testing use case